 If you want vegan meals like what Purple Carrot provides but in a different, more on-the-go form, you might try Daily Harvest.
 These meals are packed in cups that can be heated or blended to make meals within just a few minutes.
 You could also try Hungryroot.

-If you like basic dinner kits like what Sun Basket provides, you could also try Blue Apron (the first meal kit service I ever tried) or Plated (my current favorite).
+If you like basic dinner kits like what Sun Basket provides, you could also try Blue Apron (the first meal kit service I ever tried) or Plated (another current favorite).
 Both offer tasty food, although Plated is a little more adventurous with its offerings.